Member of staff with a piece of monitoring equipment

 Outpatients (diagnosis and follow-up)

-Your test results and notes will be given to the doctor.
-They may recommend that you come into hospital as a day case or inpatient for further tests or procedures, or may discuss your treatment with you, such as a change to your medication.
+Your test results and notes will be given to the doctor, who may recommend that you come into hospital as a day case or inpatient for further tests or procedures.
+They may also discuss your treatment with you, such as a change to your medication.

 Adult congenital heart conditions tend to be complicated, and consultations can run over and cause delays.
 Please allow two to three hours to spend at the clinic.

-We are a teaching hospital, and might ask if you are happy for a student doctor or nurse to be present for part of your appointment.
+As a teaching hospital, we might ask if you are happy for a student doctor or nurse to be present for part of your appointment.

 It's very important that you keep your outpatient follow-up appointments even if you feel fit and well.
 Everybody with a congenital heart condition needs lifelong follow up.

 During your cardiac assessment, you may require some of the following tests:

 Many of your diagnostic tests will be carried out by the non-invasive cardiology department.
 Patients with heart rhythm disorders may be seen by the cardiac rhythm management team.